Children's Foot Conditions & Care

 Worries Out of the Gait

 As children grow, parents might begin to notice certain points of concern.
 A child’s feet might be visibly flat, or their arch disappears with certain movements.
-The fight might also point inward or outward, and they might sometimes trip while running.
+The foot might also point inward or outward, and they might sometimes trip while running.

 Conditions such as pediatric flatfoot, intoeing (“pigeon-toed”) and outtoeing are something that should be routinely monitored, but not something to greatly worry about.
 These are relatively common sights in growing children, and most will grow out of them as their feet continue to develop.
 We will check your child’s feet over time to make sure these conditions aren’t turning into lasting problems, and will take steps to counter the effects of them if they are.